Eoin Young

 In 2003, he authored Forza Amon!, a biography of Chris Amon, and in 2007 Memories of the Bear, a biography of Denny Hulme.
-He wrote columns and articles for many publications including Cars for the Connoisseur (UK), F1 Racing (UK), Victory Lane (USA), NZ Classic Car (New Zealand), Autosprint (Italy) and Am Klassiek (the Netherlands).
+He wrote columns and articles for many publications including Cars for the Connoisseur (UK), F1 Racing (UK), Victory Lane (USA), On Track (USA), NZ Classic Car (New Zealand), Autosprint (Italy) and Am Klassiek (the Netherlands).
 He also wrote for the web-based motor sport magazine pitpass.com.
 He returned to New Zealand and became ill in July 2014; he died on 5 September 2014.